taufique74/BanglaTokenizerUnsupervised/README.md

 To train this model, prothom alo bangla news corpus was used.
 You can find the corpus [here](https://www.kaggle.com/furcifer/bangla-newspaper-dataset).

 ### Usage: ###
-At first, install SentencePiece from pip
+At first, install SentencePiece with pip
 > pip install sentencepiece

 then,